nagygr/mango/go.md

 If the overview documentation of a package is too long, it can be moved to a separate file called `doc.go` in the same directory.
-The package declaration should be inserted to that file as well and the documentation should directly above it in a comment (just as with normal source files).
+The package declaration should be inserted to that file as well and the documentation should go directly above it in a comment (just as with normal source files).

 The documentation of a given package will then be available at: